 While the spa may not yet be open, you can pamper yourself in your own luxurious bathroom, complete with copper bathtub and Michell and Peach amenities.
 A range of wellness activities is available on the estate, including pilates, wellness walks, yoga, mindfulness and meditation.
 Tennis, riding, croquet and bikes are available – but be sure to book.

-At the moment, restaurants and bars are operating with reduced capacity to make sure there’s plenty of space and a safe environment, with reservation times staggered and no self-service or buffet.
-There are plenty of tables outside The Barn – an informal restaurant offering a brasserie-style menu.
-Alternatively, on a warm summer’s evening, you can dine al fresco in front of the Drawing Room, which is the perfect spot for pre-dinner drinks and watching the sun go down.
+Outside, there are plenty of tables in The Barn – an informal restaurant offering a brasserie-style menu.
+Alternatively, on a warm summer’s evening, al fresco dining is offered in front of the Drawing Room, which is the perfect spot for pre-dinner drinks and watching the sun go down.

 Executive chef Adam Smith uses freshly-picked, local and seasonal ingredients to create dishes that look appetising and taste great.
 The herb garden is worth a visit – there’s also a beautiful rose garden and lime grove – and local artist Carol Peace’s bronze sculptures dotted around the grounds are a nice touch.